thorlindberg/thesis/dissertation/5-3 vocabulary-testdriven.md

 <br>

-{"sec":"Why to test and approaches to testing"}
+{"sub":"Why to test and approaches to testing"}

 {"cite":"guernsey2013testdriven"} presents test-driven development as the process of writing tests that inform the criteria for a succesful functional implementation, as opposed to the traditional approach of testing for validation.
 He argues for various perspectives on TDD by presenting it as a `design approach` and `programming technique`.
 As a design approach it is used to derive specification of requirements from writing tests with success criteria.
 As a programming technique it is used to write `clean code` by reiterating and refactoring the code until it functionally passes test criteria.